 I still have to fill in a few spots thanks to over-waxing and over-plucking as a teenager, so I take a little gel off the wand with an eyebrow brush to complete the look.

-I love Plume’s brow pencil, but I went through it very quickly.
+I also love Plume’s brow pencil, but I went through it very quickly.
 If I’m going to purchase it again, I’ll grab the pomade instead.
 (Note: You can buy the pomade on Plume’s website without the brush.)
 Plume’s products are great because they contain active ingredients that promote the growth of your brows.

 BONUS: LIP GLOSS